KnowThePepper

 The first time togarashi clicked for me was at a ramen counter in Osaka, watching a cook dust a bowl of tonkotsu with what looked like confetti - orange peel flecks, black sesame, deep red chili.
 One pinch transformed the entire bowl.

 Togarashi (唐辛子) literally means 'Chinese mustard' or 'foreign pepper' in Japanese, a name that traces back to the introduction of chili peppers to Japan via Portuguese traders in the 16th century.
-Today it refers both to the dried chili pepper itself and to the famous shichimi togarashi blend, which translates as 'seven-flavor chili.'
+Today it is a broad word: it can mean a Capsicum annuum chile, dried red pepper, ichimi powder, or the famous shichimi togarashi blend.
+The SHU range here applies to the common dried Japones-style chile used for heat, not every finished seasoning blend.

-The blend typically combines dried red chili, roasted cultivation-forward sweet pepper varieties, sesame seeds, nori, sansho pepper, ginger, and yuzu or mandarin peel.
-Each maker — and each region — adjusts ratios, giving Kyoto-style blends a gentler, more aromatic profile and Tokyo-style versions more direct heat.
+Shichimi blends typically combine dried red chili with sesame, nori, sansho pepper, ginger, and yuzu or mandarin peel.
+Each maker - and each region - adjusts ratios, giving Kyoto-style blends a gentler, more aromatic profile and Tokyo-style versions more direct heat.

 As a standalone dried chili, togarashi sits firmly in the mild-to-moderate pepper category, making it accessible across cooking contexts.
 It's not trying to challenge you - it's trying to season your food with precision and depth.